lxg/l10n/README.md

 After translating the strings in the `.po` files, you can generate the output table(s) with `npx l10n --compile`.
 This will create the JSON tables at the locations specified in your config.
 Important: Do *NOT* modify the JSON files directly!
 They will be overwritten next time you run the `npx l10n --compile` command.

 You can also combine the extract and compile commands by running `npx l10n --extract --compile`, or use the shorthand `npx l10n -ec`.

+*PLEASE NOTE: The extraction tool cannot parse TSX/JSX or Typescript files.
+In these cases, you should first transpile the native JS code, and then reference the generated output as sources in your `package.json`.*

 ### Workflow and Source Control